night5122/dwm/README.md

 diff -u Original.c Updated.c > Patch.diff
 ```

+# License

+This software was originally created by the Suckless developers.
+I personally do not care what you do with this fork.

 # Contact

 If you have any inquires about this project, please contact me.
 I would love to hear from you!